Yazan03/CTF-Writeups2024/1337UP CTF/Club Cat/Readme.md

+##**Key Confusion Attack with JWT and Pug SSTI**

 ## **Description**
 People are always complaining that there's not enough cat pictures on the internet..
 Something must be done!!
 <br></br>

+1. Identifying the Attack Surface
-Reading the source code foud that JWT Rs256 keys are publicly accesable on /jwks.json route.
+While reading through the source code, I discovered that the RS256 JWT keys were publicly accessible via the /jwks.json route.
 <img src="https://github.com/Yazan03/CTF-Writeups2024/blob/main/1337UP%20CTF/Club%20Cat/images/Capture.PNG">
 <br></br>
-So We can make a key confusion attack as descriped here
+This gives us the ability to perform a key confusion attack, as described here
 <br></br>
 https://portswigger.net/web-security/jwt/algorithm-confusion

-Reading more the source code found a route called /cats and there pug ssti in the username that been taken from the jwt token
+Further investigation revealed a route called /cats, which processes a Pug SSTI (Server-Side Template Injection) vulnerability in the username parameter.
+This username is directly extracted from the JWT token.
 <br></br>
 <img src="https://github.com/Yazan03/CTF-Writeups2024/blob/main/1337UP%20CTF/Club%20Cat/images/2.PNG">
 <br></br>
 https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection#pugjs-nodejs
 <br></br>
-So After things been clear to as the attak surface will be:
+2. Attack Strategy
+Based on the information, the attack surface could be summarized as follows:

-1- Getting the RS256 Keys
+Retrieve the RS256 keys from the /jwks.json endpoint.
-2- Make a key confsion attack to inject what we want in the username 3- Pug SSti
+Perform a key confusion attack to inject a payload into the username.
+Exploit the Pug SSTI vulnerability.
-4- get RCE and read the flag
+Gain Remote Code Execution (RCE) and read the flag.
 <br></br>

+3. Exploiting RS256 Key Confusion
-I used a script to convert the rs256 into .pem file so i can use it with jwt_tool :
+To proceed, I used a script to convert the RS256 key into a .pem file, which could be used with jwt_tool.
+This allowed me to manipulate the JWT token.
 ```py
 import base64
 from cryptography.hazmat.primitives.asymmetric import rsa